Medina, Ohio: Economy

 Due to Medina's location, about 33 miles (53 km) south of Cleveland and 23 miles (37 km) west of Akron, many of its residents work in the Cleveland and Akron areas.
 Medina's median household income is $53,586, slightly above the Ohio median income.

 RPM International is among the companies based in Medina.

 Education

 The Medina City School District serves the city.
-It has one high school, two middle schools, one alternative school (for students with behavioral problems), one preschool (for children aged 3–5 with disabilities) and seven elementary schools.
-The newest elementary schools are Eliza Northrop and Ralph E. Waite elementary schools, both opened for the 2009–10 school year.
-The schools in the Medina City School District are:
+It has one high school, two middle schools, one alternative school (for students with behavioral problems), one preschool (for children aged 3–5 with disabilities) and five elementary schools.
+The newest elementary schools are Eliza Northrop and Ralph E. Waite Elementary School, both opened for the 2009–10 school year.
+Both Garfield and Heritage Elementary School were closed at the end of the 2023–24 school year due to redistricting, with the former Garfield Elementary School becoming the Medina City School District's Board of Education office.
+The current schools in the Medina City School District are: